Smithsonian/mpc-public/mpc_orb/mpc_orb/README.md

  - Provides some simple examples of how to use *parse.py* (see below), while simultaneously demonstrating that installation has actually worked.

 (1) filepaths.py
- - Simple file to define the directory structure & filepaths of this package
+ - Convenience module to define the directory structure & filepaths of this package

 (2) interpret.py
- - Convenience func to interpret an input arg as some kind of JSON-related input
+ - Convenience module to interpret an input arg as some kind of JSON-related input
- - Entirely possible that the json-package can already do this
+ - Entirely possible that the json-package can already do this, and that this module is redundant.

 (3) parse.py
  - Code to parse an mpc_orb JSON file
  - Expected to be used frequently to read the contents of an mpc_orb.json
  - Expected to be of use to the external community as well as to the MPC
- - Some simple demos of this code can be found in "demos/Example_parse_mpcorb_json.ipynb" and "demos/demo_parse.py"
+ - Some simple demos of this code can be found in *demos/Example_parse_mpcorb_json.ipynb*, *demos/demo_parse.py*, and *demos.py*

 (4) validate_mpcorb.py
  - Code to *validate* a candidate json-file against the mpc_orb schema file